No SSN Required — 100% Private & Anonymous

 +

-Mathematically, the avalanche method (paying highest-APR debts first) saves the most money.
-The snowball method (smallest balance first) provides psychological wins that keep many people motivated.
-Use this planner on each debt individually to compare total interest costs and decide which approach fits your situation.
+Mathematically, the avalanche method (highest-APR first) saves the most money.
+The snowball method (smallest balance first) provides psychological wins.
+Use this planner on each debt individually to compare total interest costs.

 Does early payoff affect my credit score?